 According to the Frost & Sullivan Report, we were the largest steel and metal engineering company in overall public sector in Hong Kong in terms of revenue with a market share of approximately 31.9%, and an estimated market share of approximately 8.6% in the overall steel and engineering services market in Hong Kong, in 2017.
 However, there is no assurance that we can maintain our competitiveness in the market.
-According to the Frost & Sullivan Report, the overall steel and metal engineering services market in Hong Kong is fragmented in terms of number of market participants, and there were an estimate of approximately 400 steel and metal works contractors registered with the Construction Industry Council and approximately 50 contractors were engaged in steel and metal works engineering services in public sector in 2017.
+According to the Frost & Sullivan Report, the overall steel and metal engineering services market in Hong Kong is fragmented in terms of number of market participants, and there were an estimate of approximately 400 contractors principally engaged in steel and metal engineering services while approximately 50 steel and metal contractors are registered in Hong Kong Housing Authority in 2017.
 In addition, new participants may wish to enter the industry provided that they have the appropriate skills, local experience, necessary machinery and equipment, capital and they are registered under the relevant body corporate.
 Increased competition may result in lower operating margins and loss of market share, which may adversely affect our profitability and operating results.